 mistaken view that property finders are little more than specialist estate agents.

 But nothing could be further from the truth.

 Estate agents sell houses on behalf of their owners – they act entirely

 in the vendor’s interest by advertising the property for sale and attempting to

 Property finders act entirely on your behalf in finding, negotiating and securing a property to your particular specifications – whether that be a private residence, a second home, a buy to let property or an investment property.

-Once you have found the property you want to buy, we can handle all the negotiations on your behalf, leaving you assured that the whole process runs as smoothly as possible and with very little effort from yourself.
+Once you have found the property you want to buy, we can handle all the negotiations on your behalf, leaving you assured that the whole process runs as smoothly as possible and with very little effort.